AdityaS1426/DebugDataBandits-Arcade/README.md

 - However, I have finished making a [2048 Game](https://github.com/AdityaS1426/DebugDataBandits-Arcade/tree/main/SRC/Game) that runs.
 I started this over the summer, but finished it this week.
 This game has various components that are the same as which I will use in the SnakeGame, so I'm using this for inspiration, as well as a basis/reference for my SnakeGame code.
 TO RUN THIS PROGRAM, PULL THE REPO.
 GO TO SRC/GAME/GAMEGUI.
 Run this to play the game.

 ###### Jacob Rozenkrants
-- Continue working on Easter Egg
+- Continue working on Easter Egg.
-- Will be able to access past documents and group work
+- Will be able to access past documents and group work.
-- Continue working on snake game.
+- Continue working on Snake Game.
 - Here's a [link](https://github.com/AdityaS1426/DebugDataBandits-Arcade/issues) to the code for the SnakeGame with explanations.
 Note that the SnakeGame doesn't run since it's being designed around the Main Class, which will be created at the end.

 ###### Atharva Kudrimoti
-- Began work on Tic Tac Toe Game (code is located in src)
+- Began work on Tic Tac Toe Game.
+(Code is located in SRC.)
-- This correlates to what I had set as a goal for my ticket last week
+- This correlates to what I had set as a goal for my ticket last week.
-- I have not figured out how to implement into web-based programing but that will be my goal for next week -Boolean statements are used to control the AI and for loops for user input
+- I have not figured out how to implement into web-based programing but that will be my goal for next week.
+- Boolean Statements are used to control the AI and for loops for user input.

 ###### Arnav Swami
-- Continue working on my Egyptian Ratslap Game
+- Continue working on my Egyptian Ratslap Game.
-- Ratslap Game does not run but I will be able to make it run soon
+- Ratslap Game does not run but I will be able to make it run soon.
-- The Ratslap game runs around other intertwined classes which will be coded later.
+- The Ratslap Game runs around other intertwined classes which will be coded later.

 ## HOW TO PLAY 2048 GAME